Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Related Works

-Deepseek-R1 \cite{guo2025deepseek} proposes a new value-model-free RL algorithm, Group Relative Reinforcement Learning (GRPO), which achieves great success in improving the reasoning capacity with massive verifiable questions.
+DeepSeek-R1 \cite{guo2025deepseek} proposes a new value-model-free RL algorithm, Group Relative Reinforcement Learning (GRPO), which achieves great success in improving the reasoning capacity with massive verifiable questions.
 Inspired by the success of Deepseek-R1, a lot of works \cite{meng2025mm, huang2025vision, feng2025video} utilize GRPO to enhance the general reasoning capacity of VLMs.
-These works first build a large scale multimodal dataset which consists of verifiable visual questions.
+These works first build a large-scale multimodal dataset consisting of verifiable visual questions.
 They then deploy LLMs like GPT-4o to generate high-quality CoTs for a part of these questions.
 The questions with CoTs can be used for SFT, enabling MLLMs to imitate reasoning behavior in CoTs.
 Finally, they study how to combine SFT and RL to improve the reasoning capacity of MLLMs.
 Besides visual conversation tasks, some other works demonstrate that RL can enhance reasoning in visual perception tasks, like referring object segmentation \cite{liu2025seg}, object counting \cite{liu2025visionreasoner}, and open vocabulary detection \cite{liu2025visual}.
-Unlike visual conversation tasks with free text answer, these visual perception tasks requires the model to predict answer in specific format.
-Therefore, these works focus on designing task-specific reward function to encourage MLLMs to accurately perceive images.
-For example, Seg-Zero \cite{liu2025seg} utilizes Bbox IoU Reward to encourage the predicted bbox to match the ground-truth bbox.

-Some RL mechanism researches have focused on several limitations of GRPO like entropy collapse \cite{cui2025entropy}, training instability \cite{yu2025dapo}, reward bias \cite{liu2025understanding}, insufficient policy exploration \cite{liu2025noisyrollout}, etc. Entropy Mechanism \cite{cui2025entropy} notices the entropy collapse of reinforcement learning for Reasoning Language Models.
-It further proposes to mitigate entropy collapse by restricting the update of tokens with high covariances between advantage and action probability.
-In our work, we propose to intervene policy entropy with adversarial learning, disturbing the input of VLMs under the guidance of policy entropy.
+Some studies on RL mechanisms have focused on several limitations of GRPO like entropy collapse \cite{cui2025entropy}, training instability \cite{yu2025dapo}, reward bias \cite{liu2025understanding}, insufficient policy exploration \cite{liu2025noisyrollout}, etc. Entropy Mechanism \cite{cui2025entropy} notices the entropy collapse of reinforcement learning for Reasoning Language Models.
+It further proposes to mitigate entropy collapse by restricting the update of tokens with high covariances between advantage and action probability. \cite{cheng2026reasoning} modifies the GRPO policy-update objective by directly adding entropy bonus to advantage to encourage trajectories with higher entropy.
+In our work, we propose a sampling-stage approximation to entropy-regularized exploration.
+Rather than modifying the GRPO policy-update objective, we approximate maximum-entropy exploration during rollout generation.
+This design decouples exploration from optimization: we increase the entropy of the behavior policy at the sampling stage, thereby producing more diverse candidate reasoning paths, while the subsequent policy update remains governed by the original task reward.
+As a result, we improve exploration and advantage estimation without introducing an explicit entropy bonus that may bias or destabilize optimization.